eembc/energyrunner/README.md

 | Baud rate can be changed     | Baud rate fixed at 9600            |
 | Timestamp is an MCU counter  | Timestamp is GPIO falling-edge     |

-Because of these key differences, two different plug-ins are provided in the "Benchmarks and Test Scripts" drop-down.
+Because of these key differences, two different plug-ins are provided in the "Benchmarks and Test Scripts" drop-down, one for each of the two modes.

 # Hardware Setup

-## Performance Mode
+## Performance Mode Hardware

 Port the firmware to your device from test harness based on the EEMBC ULPMark-ML [test harness sample code](https://github.com/eembc/testharness-ulpmark-ml), or the [MLCommons tinyMLPerf reference code](https://github.com/mlcommons/tiny/tree/master/v0.1).
 Both sample templates are un-implemented, but provide the same serial monitor interface.

 Compile as `EE_CFG_ENERGY_MODE 1` (see the `#define` in `monitor/th_api/th_config.h`).
 Program the `th_timestamp` function to return the current microseconds since boot time (e.g., with a MCU counter or system timer).

 Connect the DUT to the system with a USB-TTL or USB-debugger cable so that it appears as serial port to the system at 115200 baud, 8N1.
 (If using a faster Baud rate, see the configuration section at the end of this document.)
+To verify this step, you should be able to open a terminal program (such as PuTTY, TeraTerm or the Arduino IDE Serial Monitor), connect to the device, and issue the `name%` command successfully.

-Proceed to "Usage" below.
+Proceed to "Software Setup" below.

-## Energy Mode
+## Energy Mode Hardware

 Port the firmware to your device from test harness based on the EEMBC ULPMark-ML [test harness sample code](https://github.com/eembc/testharness-ulpmark-ml), or the [MLCommons tinyMLPerf reference code](https://github.com/mlcommons/tiny/tree/master/v0.1).
 Both sample templates are un-implemented, but provide the same serial monitor interface.

 Compile as `EE_CFG_ENERGY_MODE 0` (see the `#define` in `monitor/th_api/th_config.h`).
-Program the `th_timestamp` to generate a falling edge on a GPIO that lasts at least 1 usec. (hold time).
+Program the `th_timestamp` to generate a falling edge on a GPIO that lasts at least one microsecond (hold time).

 Since Energy Mode supplies power to the device at a different voltage than the host USB, we need to electrically isolate the DUT.
 This is accomplished through two pieces of hardware: 1) three level shifters (one each for UART-TX, UART-RX and GPIO timestamp), an Arduino Uno.
 The Uno is referred to as the "IO Manager" and provides a UART passthrough to/from the host Runner.

-The recommended level shifters are the 4-channel BSS138 devices, as sold by [Adafruit](https://www.adafruit.com/product/757).
+The recommended level shifters are the 4-channel BSS138 devices, as sold by [AdaFruit](https://www.adafruit.com/product/757).
 Simply plug these into a breadboard, provide 5V on the high-side voltage from the Arduino, and VCC from another power supply.
 This LevelShifter VCC must match the GPIO output of the DUT.

 The Runner supports three different energy monitors, aka *EMON*: